VSchwift/Book-Recommendation-System/README.md

 # Book Recommendation System

 This is a book recommendation system that uses collaborative filtering to provide personalized book recommendations based on user ratings.
 The system is built using Python and Streamlit framework for the web application.
-[Test the App here](https://book-recommendation-system-swv01.streamlit.app/)
+[Test the App here](https://book-recommendation-system-swv01.streamlit.app/) but does not work well on Streamlit.
+It will work fine locally.

 ## Overview